- The Magi – The Wise still Seek the Savior

 Sharing their Excitement!

 The day of Pentecost possibly testifies to the interest of the Magi from the Jewish people in the diaspora.
 Acts 2:8-11 says, “8 And how is it that we hear, each of us in his own native language?
 9 Parthians and Medes and Elamites and residents of Mesopotamia, Judea and Cappadocia, Pontus and Asia, 10 Phrygia and Pamphylia, Egypt and the parts of Libya belonging to Cyrene, and visitors from Rome, 11 both Jews and proselytes, Cretans and Arabians—we hear them telling in our own tongues the mighty works of God.”
 (ESV).
-Notice the first four areas mentioned dwelt within the Parthian Empire, which was under Persian control during the time of Christ.
-Parthians (Eastern Iran), Medes (Northwestern Iran), Elamites (Southwestern Iran, including Susa, where Daniel lived), and residents of Mesopotamia (southern Iraq, including Babylon) highlighted the non-Roman areas by placing them first in the list.
-This is because so many Jewish people reside in all of these areas.
-Some Jewish people indeed heard the Magi’s return with this birth report.

 Why does the list in Acts 2 start with a non-Roman area?
-An extensive Jewish population lived in the Eastern regions where many dwelt since captivity.
+An extensive Jewish population lived in the Eastern regions, where many had dwelt since captivity.
 The listing prioritizes the East and most likely depicts the listing in Strabo’s writings or desires to demonstrate the massive numbers from these areas.
 As the book of Acts explains the gospel spread throughout the Roman empire, maybe he hints here at the spread of the gospel East from those who attended the day of Pentecost.

 Tradition Shows…